-The service interval is considerably shorter with special applications such as underwater use.
-See "Special conditions of use" on page 23.
+The service interval is considerably shorter with special applications.
+See "Special conditions of use" on page 25.
 In special applications, please consult your local dealer for the correct service intervals.

-The crusher as a standard assembly, must not be used under water.
-Contact your local dealer for more information on underwater use.
+The cutter-crusher must not be used under water.

 1.5 OTHER MAINTENANCE PROCEDURES